-Some of the health benefits of aromatherapy include its ability to reduce anxiety, ease depression, boost energy levels, speed up the healing process, eliminate headaches, boost cognitive performance, induce sleep, strengthen the immune system, reduce pain, improve digestion, and increase circulation.
+The health benefits of aromatherapy include its ability to reduce anxiety, ease depression, boost energy levels, speed up the healing process, cure headaches, boost cognitive performance, induce sleep, strengthen the immune system, reduce pain, improve digestion, and increase circulation.

 Aromatherapy is a fascinating alternative medicine that involves the use of volatile plant materials, also known as essential oils, that can be aromatically inhaled by patients of a wide variety of health conditions.
 It is often used to improve mood, change cognitive states, and can also be utilized as a supplemental medicine.

-While there are an infinite number of combinations that have been tested and used around the world, not all of them would be approved or recommended by normal doctors.
+While there is an infinite number of combinations that have been tested and used around the world, not all of them would be approved or recommended by normal doctors.
 However, this doesn’t mean they aren’t legitimate or effective.
 That being said, you should pay close attention to your body and its reaction whenever you use aromatherapy as a therapeutic solution for a medical condition.
-Some of the most common health benefits of aromatherapy are explained in greater detail below.

 Health Benefits of Aromatherapy

-Stress Relief: Perhaps the most widespread and popular use of aromatherapy is for stress relief.
+Perhaps the most widespread and popular use of aromatherapy is for stress relief.
 The aromatic compounds from many different essential oils are known as relaxants and can help to soothe your mind and eliminate anxiety.
-This is what most people who perform aromatherapy at home use it for, since the mixtures are very simple and the research on this aspect of aromatherapy is very well-known and widely studied.
-Some of the best essential oils for stress relief are lemon oil, lavender, bergamot, peppermint, vetiver, and ylang ylang essential oils.
+This is what most people who perform aromatherapy at home use it for since the mixtures are very simple and the research on this aspect of aromatherapy is very well-known and widely studied.
+Some of the best essential oils for stress relief are lemon oil, lavender, bergamot, peppermint, vetiver, and ylang-ylang essential oils.
 Certain studies have also shown that lemon oil can improve mood and reduce outbursts of anger.

-One of the most frightening and widespread diseases affecting older people is memory loss and the inability to form short term memories.
+One of the most frightening and widespread diseases affecting older people is memory loss and the inability to form short-term memories.
 While Alzheimer’s is still considered an incurable disease, there are certain ways to reduce or slow down the progression of the condition.
 Aromatherapy has often been turned to as an alternative or supplemental treatment for dementia and Alzheimer’s disease.
-Studies have also shown the efficacy of aromatherapy on younger patients in terms of boosting their memory capacity for a certain amount of time after the treatment.
+Studies have also shown the efficacy of aromatherapy in younger patients, in terms of boosting their memory capacity for a certain amount of time after the treatment.
 This refreshing burst for the brain can be useful in all walks of life, no matter what age you are!
 Sage oil is the most commonly recommended oil for this sort of memory-enhancing effect.

-Pain Relief: Analgesics can have a lot of different effects on the body as a side effect, even if they do relieve the pain.
-However, if aromatherapy can relieve dozens of different types of pain, then why not take advantage of it?
+Analgesics can have a lot of different side effects on the body, even if they do relieve the pain.
+However, if aromatherapy can relieve dozens of different types of pain without any harm, then why not take advantage of it?
 Pain relief is one of the most useful applications of aromatherapy.
 The top essential oils, both for professional and personal use, include lavender, chamomile, clary sage, juniper, eucalyptus, rosemary, and peppermint essential oils.